substrate-asia/hackathon-2021-spring/teams/33-Manta/docs/project.md

 Manta Network is the first privacy-preserving DeFi stack powered by zkSNARK.
 It includes the Decentralized Anonymous Payment (DAP) and Decentralzied Anonymous eXchange (DAX).
 Decentralized Anonymous Payment (DAP) is a decentralized anonymous payment scheme for Polkadot and Parachain assets (including wrapped assets and stablecoins).
-Decentralzied Anonymous eXchange (DAX) is a decentralized anonymous exchange scheme based on AMM and zkSNARK.
+Decentralized Anonymous eXchange (DAX) is a decentralized anonymous exchange scheme based on AMM and zkSNARK.

 ### Overview